Reichstag (German Empire): Political parties and the council of elders

-Parliamentary parties were not part of the rules of procedure, but de facto they were the decisive internal structure of the parliament.
-They determined the rules of procedure, chose members of the presidium that was responsible for routine administrative activities, and decided on speakers and the composition of committees.
+Parliamentary parties were not mentioned in parliamentary rules, but they de facto played a decisive role.
+They chose members of the presidium that was responsible for routine administrative activities and decided on speakers and the composition of committees.

 The parliamentary groups in the Empire were generally associations of deputies from the same party.
 The parties elected an executive committee, usually from the respective party leadership.
 They financed themselves through contributions from members.
 Regular meetings were held to discuss parliamentary procedure.

-Officially there was no compulsion to belong to a parliamentary party.
+There was no compulsion to belong to a parliamentary party.
 The threat of exclusion was nevertheless an important means of internal discipline.
 Abstaining from a vote was often the option for members in disagreement.
 Party discipline became more and more prevalent as time went on.
 Discipline was weakest in the middle-class parties in which individual voting behavior was for a long time not uncommon.

 The council of elders operated outside the official rules of procedure.
 As the governing body of the Reichstag, leading representatives of the parties came together to vote on such matters as the agenda, committee appointments and procedural issues.
 The decisions of the council of elders were not subject to the majority principle, but were made unanimously.
 From around 1890, parties were represented in the body according to their strength.

 If the Reichstag president did not come from a strong party, he had to follow the council to a greater extent than if he came from a strong one.
 Until 1884 members of the presidium were not members of the council of elders.
 After that, the first vice president was also head of the council.
 In 1899 the president assumed the function himself.